httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

    * Signers SHOULD include `@request-target` in the list.
    * Signers SHOULD include a date stamp in some form, such as using the `date` header.
 Alternatively, the `created` signature metadata parameter can fulfil this role.
    * Further guidance on what to include in this list and in what order is out of scope for this document.
 However, note that the list order is significant and once established for a given signature it MUST be preserved for that signature.
-   * Note that the signature metadata is not included in the explicit list of covered content identifiers, but its value is included in the `@signature-params` specialty identifier.
+   * Note that the `@signature-params` specialty identifier is not explicitly listed in the list of covered content identifiers, because it is required to always be present as the last line in the signature input.
+This ensures that a signature always covers its own metadata.

 For example, given the following HTTP message: